Leveraging KANs For Enhanced Deep Koopman Operator Discovery: Simulation and Results

 \subsection{Simulation Setup}

-A key note regarding the simulation and training of both models is that the entire framework for the KANs was carried out on an 11th Gen Intel Core i7 CPU.
+A key note regarding the simulation and training of all of the models is that the entire framework for the KANs was carried out on an 11th Gen Intel Core i7 CPU.
 This is large contrast to all traditional MLP DNN frameworks which often require expensive, and demanding GPU's to perform the training.
-As such all training and simulations for the MLP DNN was conducted with an NVIDIA GeForce RTX 3090 GPU.
-As such, this fact should be kept in mind when considering training times and performances.
+As such all training and simulations for the MLP DNN was conducted with an NVIDIA GeForce RTX 3090 GPU and this fact should be kept in mind when considering training times and performances.